All Nippon Airways (ANA) is the only remaining airline that has the A380 on order but doesn’t yet have a single one of the aircraft in their fleet.

 ANA’s new Honolulu Lounge

-Well, if you want to book a flight on the ANA A380, we’re now even closer to this being a reality.
-ANA has revealed that they’ll begin flying the A380 between Tokyo Narita and Honolulu as of May 24, 2019.
+Then in late November, ANA revealed that they’ll begin flying the A380 between Tokyo Narita and Honolulu as of May 24, 2019.

 If you want to learn more about what you can expect in terms of the onboard service, check out ANA’s press release.
 They talk about how they’re “unveiling comprehensive in-flight services” for the route.
 For example: